Taylor Potts: St. Louis Rams

-Potts went undrafted in the 2011 NFL Draft and was later signed by the St. Louis Rams on July 26, 2011, but was waived on August 15.
+Potts went undrafted in the 2011 NFL draft and was later signed by the St. Louis Rams on July 26, 2011, but was waived on August 15.

 San Diego Chargers

 In May 2012, Potts was signed as a free agent and agreed to terms with the San Diego Chargers after a workout with the team.
 He was subsequently released.

 Personal life

-Potts is a member of the Catholic Church.
-Potts is a Republican.
 As of 2011, Potts was engaged to Erin Methvin, alumna of Lubbock Christian University.